 Most of us know baking soda as a kitchen all-rounder.

-Whether as a baking agent or as a cleaning aid, baking soda appears as a reliable helper in many home remedies.
-This actually also applies to dental care.
+Whether as a baking agent or as a cleaning aid, baking soda appears in many household remedies as a reliable helper.
+This also applies to dental care.

-Brushing your teeth with baking soda is said to have a natural whitening effect and is also good for your gums.
-Even Hollywood actress Julia Roberts revealed in an interview that she brushes her teeth with baking soda - a trick that her grandfather allegedly used.
+Brushing teeth with baking soda is said to have a natural whitening effect and is also good for the gums.
+Even Hollywood actress Julia Roberts revealed in an interview that she brushes her teeth with baking soda - a trick that her grandfather is said to have used.

-Does baking soda really help whiten your teeth?
+Does baking soda really help to whiten teeth?

-Brushing your teeth with baking soda actually has a whitening effect.
-The reason for this is the fine particles of baking soda, which, like tiny sandpaper, rub discoloration off your teeth.
+Brushing your teeth with baking soda does indeed have a whitening effect.
+The reason for this is the fine particles of baking soda, which, like tiny sandpaper, rub discoloration from the teeth.

 When used correctly, deposits are removed and the natural whiteness of the teeth is revealed.

-Baking soda is therefore particularly popular with smokers, who often struggle with yellowing of their teeth.
+Baking soda is therefore particularly popular with smokers, who often struggle with yellowing teeth.

-Baking soda for brushing your teeth - what actually happens?
+Baking soda for brushing teeth - what actually happens?

-The discoloration on our teeth is deposits.
-In particular tannins, such as those found in
+The discoloration on our teeth is caused by deposits.
+Tannins in particular, as found in

 - cigarettes